-- Fixed payments - Variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - Amounts expected to be payable under a residual value guarantee; and - The exercise price under a purchase option that Council is reasonably certain to exercise, lease payments in an optional renewal period if Council is reasonably certain to exercise an extension option, and penalties for early termination of a lease unless Council is reasonably certain not to terminate early.
+- Fixed payments - Amounts expected to be payable under a residual value guarantee; and - The exercise price under a purchase option that Council is reasonably certain to exercise, lease payments in an optional renewal period if Council is reasonably certain to exercise an extension option, and penalties for early termination of a lease unless Council is reasonably certain not to terminate early.

 When the lease liability is re-measured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in profit or loss if the carrying amount of the right-of-use asset has been reduced to zero.

-Under AASB 16 Leases, Council as a not-for-profit entity has elected not to measure rightof-use assets at initial recognition at fair value in respect of leases that have significantly below-market terms.
+Under AASB 16 Leases, Council as a not-for-profit entity has elected not to measure right-of-use assets at initial recognition at fair value in respect of leases that have significantly below-market terms.

-Peppercorn Leases that Council has entered into include leasing of land, car parks and footpaths.
+Peppercorn Leases that Council has entered into include leasing of property for the use of community services such as kindergarten, childcare and family services.
 Due to the temporary relief granted under AASB 2018-8, peppercorn leases have not been recognised in the balance sheet.